blevesearch/bleve/index/firestorm/firestorm.md

 ### Row Encoding

 All keys are manually encoded to ensure a precise row ordering.
-Stored and Internal values are opaque byte arrays.
+Internal Row values are opaque byte arrays.
 All other values are encoded using protobuf for a balance of efficiency and flexibility.
 Dictionary and TermFrequency rows are the most likely to take advantage of this flexibility, but other rows are read/written infrequently enough that the flexibility outweighs any overhead.

 #### Version